zalopay-samples/quickstart-disbursement/README.md

 ## Usage

-1. Create a `./.env` file with your [Merchant information](https://docs.zalopay.vn/v2/start/).
-For quickstart, we provide pre-created account that without having to register a new merchant account, [Disburement test app](https://beta-docs.zalopay.vn/docs/developer-tools/testing#test-apps):
+1. For quickstart, we provide pre-created account that without having to register a new merchant account, all configuration keys are placed in the `./.env` file.
+If you have other keys, please change them as follows

 ```
 REACT_APP_APP_ID="your_APP_ID_here"